Carbon Fibre Composites

 Once the final configuration has been achieved, the resin is allowed harden.
 For the majority of laminates, a thermoset resin is selected, providing an initial low viscosity liquid that is later crosslinked into an amorphous polymer network to lock the reinforcement in place.

-Matrix deploy a range of manufacturing processes to create smarter solutions which are lighter, stronger and safer:
+Matrix deploys a range of manufacturing processes to create smarter solutions which are lighter, stronger and safer:

 This is the composite moulding process most people are familiar with.
 The dry reinforcement is ‘wetted out’ with the liquid resin to create a thin composite shell matching the geometry of the underlying tool.
 If this sounds similar to the papier-mâché you remember in primary school, you would be correct.
 Papier-mâché is a wood fibre composite, bound together with wallpaper paste.